-If anyone in your family loves Legos this is for you.
-The little attention to details through out the hotel are what make us come back every year.
+If anyone in your family loves Legos the LEGOLAND Florida hotel is for you.
+The attention to details through out the hotel are what make us come back every year.
 From the mini-figure wall in the lobby to the Lego playground this is a Lego lovers dream.
-Even if you don’t love Legos the LEGOLAND hotel was built with kids in mind and you will have a blast.
+Even if you don’t love Legos the LEGOLAND Florida hotel was built with kids in mind and you will have a blast.

 - At check-in there is a big pool of LEGO bricks.
 Let your kids get in there and create!
 You can display your work on the wall in the lobby.

 - Read over the daily LEGOLAND Florida hotel news that you receive at check-in.